The Northwest heat wave is 'unprecedented.' Here's what's pushing it into uncharted territory.

 Michael E. Mann, a climate scientist at Pennsylvania State University, put it very simply: climate change is making heat waves more frequent and more intense.
 "You warm up the planet, you're going to see an increased incidence of heat extremes," Mann told CNN.

-Experts like Mann say climate change is reshaping the planet's weather patterns.
+Experts like Dahl and Mann say climate change is reshaping the planet's weather patterns.
 As humans emit more planet-warming greenhouse gas into the atmosphere, more energy is added to the climate system.
 The excess energy, according to Kristie Ebi, a climate and health researcher at the University of Washington, appears by way of extreme weather events.

 "Heat waves have always occurred and will always occur, but we've got a very different pattern of heat waves now than we did a couple of decades ago," Ebi told CNN.
 "And it's not just the intensity, it's also the geographic extent."